 Dr. Bill Daggett, a noted thought leader on education innovation and creator of the Rigor/Relevance Framework, has long suggested that rigor and relevance in the instructional model is key to driving improvement in student outcomes and ultimately has a positive effect on the American workforce.
 In fact, on the Lexile framework, job training and technical manuals often outscore entry-level college textbooks.
 Relevance is quite evident in CTE, as students can see firsthand the very direct connection between instruction and application to real-world situations.

 K12’s public school partnership business, Fuel Education (FuelEd), works with more than 2,000 school districts in all 50 states and offers a suite of CTE programs.
 In developing the curriculum, we carefully analyzed workforce needs to create specific learning paths for students to obtain the skills required for high-demand occupations–all before high school graduation.
-These Career Readiness Pathways provide an innovative approach to college and career readiness in four clusters: Business Management and Administration, Health Science, Information Technology, and Manufacturing.
+These Career Readiness Pathways provide an innovative approach to college and career readiness in four clusters: Business Management and Administration, Health Science, Information Technology, and Manufacturing technology.
 Examples of certifications that can be eventually earned include the Manufacturing Skill Standards Council (MSSC) Certified Production Technician, Adobe® Certified Associate (ACA), and Pharmacy Technician certifications.

 The benefits are clear.
 “We have local demand for highly-skilled workers in the Ohio Valley,” said Dr. Ron Iarussi, Superintendent of Ohio’s Mahoning County Educational Service Center, now offering Career Readiness Pathways in seven of its 20 member districts.
 “Students who want to enter the workforce after high school are much more marketable if they have a professional credential.”